operator-framework/operator-sdk/doc/test-framework/scorecard.md

 #### Operator Action Are Reflected In Status

 This test makes modifications to each field in the Custom Resources spec block, waits, then verifies that the operator updates the status block.
-This is somewhat prone to breakage as it can potentially change a spec field to an invalid value.
-We plan to partially replace this test with user defined tests.
 This test has a maximum score of 1.

+Note: This test is somewhat prone to breakage as it can potentially change a spec field to an invalid value.
+We plan to partially replace this test with user defined tests in the future.

 #### Writing Into CRs Has An Effect